gurnec/decrypt_electrum_seed/README.md

  * provides detailed error messages in the event of a failure
  * supported on Windows and Linux

+## Warning ##

+Working with an unencrypted seed is risky.
+If you are uncertain whether or not your computer is completely free of malware, you should not run this or any other program that can affect your finances (including Electrum).

+Electrum never stores an unencrypted seed to the hard drive.
+You are strongly advised to follow the same practice.

 ## Installation ##

 Just download the latest version from <https://github.com/gurnec/decrypt\_electrum\_seed/archive/master.zip> and unzip it to a location of your choice.
 There’s no installation procedure for the Python script itself, however there are additional requirements below depending on your operating system.